-What I had in mind, like I said in the previous post, was to go for truth.
-Why I really wanted to work as a Customer Service Officer.
+What I had in mind, as I said in the previous post, was to go for the truth.
+Why I wanted to work as a Customer Service Officer.

 “Why I want to work as a Customer Service Officer”

 Knowledge, they say, is power.
 And knowing that information begets knowledge, how could it be extracted to fully empower the larger audience to a wider understanding (knowledge) of the benefits of your corporation, better than in the position of Customer Service Representative – the know all of a brand/business.
 This translates onto the customer/client you wish to know all about your brand…